-Never share or give out your username, password, or security challenge questions and answers.
-Andrews Federal will never call you, send an e-mail, text you, or reach out to you and ask for your username and password.
+Never share your personal information such as account number, Social Security Number, password, etc. Andrews Federal will never call you, send an e-mail, text you, or reach out to you and ask for this information.
 If you receive any communication that states or appears to be from Andrews Federal asking for this information - it is a scam!

 Login to Digital Banking and go to the 'Account Services' tab, and then go to 'Manage Alerts', and go to 'New Alert'.